-Dog people are doing more and more to make their pets comfortable, from booking a loving pet sitter when they can’t be around to making their special someone homemade treats.
+Dog people are doing more and more to make their pets comfortable, from booking a loving Rover.com pet sitter who provides dog boarding when they can’t be around to making their special someone homemade treats.
 So surely taking their dog shopping with them is the natural next step!
 Shopping with a friend is more fun than shopping alone, full stop.
 However, it can be hard to tell what a shop’s dog policy is (and it often varies by location).
 Fortunately, though, dog-friendly shops are increasing in number.

 Note: due to regulations, supermarkets aren’t dog-friendly and most establishments which serve food don’t allow dogs indoors.
 If you want to dine out with your dog, look for a location with a patio as many restaurants welcome dogs in their outdoor spaces.

 If you have a small dog, using a carrier like a sling or sturdy backpack is a smart way to go.
 A comfortable, reliable collar and lead are key for bigger dogs.
 A no-pull harness like the well-regarded SENSEation harness allows you some extra control if you clip the lead to the front.